Welcome to CircuitWerkes

 We recommend against trying to perform any firmware upgrade via any Serial-to-Ethernet converters.
 We suggest that you perform the upgrade only when you can achieve a direct serial connection to the Sicon-8.

 For proper functioning, your Sicon-8 will be reset to factory defaults after the upgrade.
-Before doing starting the upgrade, we suggest using your existing software to export your site files so that your operating parameters can be saved and easily re-uploaded after the upgrade (see below).
+Before doing starting the upgrade, we suggest using your existing software to export your site files so that your operating parameters can be saved and easily re-uploaded after the upgrade.

 NOTE